-The Report was completed by P&E and relies extensively on information, materials, representations and exploration data provided by historical and more modern data records obtained from The Boards, Teck and Mr. V. Stuart-Williams, a Professional Geologist registered with the South African Council for Natural Scientific Professions, registration No.400266/87, who has been associated with the Haib Project in various technical and advisory roles for over 20 years and is currently the Technical Director of DSM.
-The principal author has incorporated sections from the report of Obsidian Consulting Services ("Obsidian") dated July 2017(1) in writing this review report and is not responsible for the results, estimates or conclusions of the Obsidian study.
+The Report was completed by the Contributing Authors and relies extensively on information, materials, representations and exploration data provided by historical and more modern data records obtained from The Boards, Teck and Mr. V. Stuart-Williams, a Professional Geologist registered with the South African Council for Natural Scientific Professions, registration No.400266/87, who has been associated with the Haib Project in various technical and advisory roles for over 20 years and is currently the Technical Director of DSM.
+The principal author has incorporated sections from the report of P&E Walker Consultancy cc and Obsidian Consulting Services ("Obsidian") dated 14th January 2018 in writing this PEA report and is not responsible for the results, estimates or conclusions of these sections.

-This Report has undergone extensive review by The Board, their advisors and by the contributing author to ensure that the information and representations contained in the Report are current, accurate, correct and complete and that there are no material omissions of information that would affect the conclusions contained in the Report.
+This Report has undergone extensive review by The Board, their advisors and by the contributing authors to ensure that the information and representations contained in the Report are current, accurate, correct and complete and that there are no material omissions of information that would affect the conclusions contained in the Report.

-The Technical Report is to be read as a whole and sections or parts of it should not be read or relied upon out of context.
+The PEA Report is to be read as a whole and sections or parts of it should not be read or relied upon out of context.
 This notice, which is an integral part of the Report, must accompany every copy of the Report.